joshmanders/.com/src/posts/2015-08-01-building-a-business-part-1/index.md

 ---
 title: Building a Business  -  Part 1
 date: '2015-08-01T00:00:00.000Z'
+path: building-a-business-part-1
 ---

 So one of my goals with my new setup on this site is to blog about the process of building my own business.